tbojustin/resumechallenge/content/Instructions/_index.md

 <div class="info-msg">
   <i class="fa fa-info-circle"></i>
-  NOTE: Code review for this challenge ends July 31, after a full #100DaysOfCloud.
-After July 31, you are free to share your GitHub code publicly, or to keep working on this challenge on your own. <a href="https://discord.gg/2PTwAth">Join the Discord server</a> to keep updated on job postings and future challenges.
+  Preorder <a href="https://discord.gg/2PTwAth">the Cloud Resume Challenge book</a> now!
 </div>

 [Read a Spanish translation of this page by Jesus Rodriguez](/instructions_es)

 # Instructions
-Complete these steps so I can share your resume with as many people as possible.
+Here are the steps of the original Cloud Resume Challenge; they are free for anyone to use.
 See [the FAQ](https://cloudresumechallenge.dev/faq) for more context on why I chose these specific steps.

 ## 1. Certification

 Your resume needs to have the [AWS Cloud Practitioner certification](https://aws.amazon.com/certification/certified-cloud-practitioner/) on it.
 This is an introductory certification that orients you on the industry-leading AWS cloud -- if you have a more advanced AWS cert, that's fine but not expected.
 No cheating: include the validation code on the resume.
 You can sit this exam online for $100 USD.
-If that cost is a dealbreaker for you, let me know and I'll see if I can help.
 [A Cloud Guru offers exam prep resources](https://acloud.guru/learn/aws-certified-cloud-practitioner).

 ## 2. HTML